-- Vehicular access is off Green Lane only; i. - ij, A financial contribution is made to fund works to improve Green Lane from Slade End to the site access to the minimum adoptable standard; - The landscape scheme and layout make provision for a buffer along the boundary to the adjacent pumping station; iii. - The house is designed in agreement with the wider vision for Slade End Green; iv. - The layout, orientation, design and massing of the house has full regard to the significance of the setting to the Brightwell-cum-Sotwell Conservation v.
-Area; and - There is no street lighting. vi.
+- i.
+Vehicular access is off Green Lane only; - ii.
+A financial contribution is made to fund works to improve Green Lane from Slade End to the site access to the minimum adoptable standard; - iii.
+The landscape scheme and layout make provision for a buffer along the boundary to the adjacent pumping station; - iv.
+The house is designed in agreement with the wider vision for Slade End Green; - v.
+The layout, orientation, design and massing of the house has full regard to the significance of the setting to the Brightwell-cum-Sotwell Conservation Area; and - vi.
+There is no street lighting.